Mr. and Mrs. North: History

-The characters originated in 1930s vignettes written by Richard Lockridge for the New York Sun, and he brought them back for short stories in The New Yorker.
+The characters originated in 1930s vignettes written by Richard Lockridge for The Sun, and he brought them back for short stories in The New Yorker.
 These stories were collected in Mr. and Mrs. North (1936).
 Lockridge increased the readership after he teamed with his wife Frances on a novel, The Norths Meet Murder (1940), launching a series of 26 novels, including Death Takes a Bow, Death on the Aisle and The Dishonest Murderer.
 Their long-run series continued for over two decades and came to an end in 1963 with the death of Frances Lockridge.
 The series was unusual in that it was Mrs. North who often solved the cases, while Mr. North was just background much of the time.
 In his article, "Married Sleuths," Charles L.P.
 Silet captured the flavor of the novels:

 The Mr. and Mrs. North novels contain carefully crafted puzzles and the Lockridges usually play fair with their readers.
 The series also features Pam and Jerry's warmly humorous domestic environment and the couple's witty exchanges with the duller members of the police force.
 Although the Norths remain the focus of the series, the books contain a good deal of political and social commentary, a richly detailed look at the changing life in New York City, as well as glimpses of the outlying suburban counties.
 Also, the North's stable marriage relationship presents a marked contrast—and a welcome one—to the traditions of the lone detective characteristic of much other American mystery fiction.
 Even though the Mr. and Mrs. North novels now may appear overly deliberate in their pacing, they still prove wonderful reading as mysteries, and the glimpses they provide of our past social history give them a nostalgic and authentic period flavor.
 Aficionados of classic crime fiction have always appreciated this long-running series, and new readers should be encouraged to discover this witty and charming couple.